-In case you missed having access to your root filesystem, I have some good news for people who already updated to iOS 11 and lost their jailbreak.
-Developer Jake James recently released an app called FilzaJailed for iOS 11 that provides non-jailbroken users access to root with Read and Write permissions.
+Filza (Jailed or Escaped) are file manager apps that provide full root access to your iOS 11 filesystem.
+Developer Jake James recently released an app called FilzaJailed for iOS 11 that provides non-jailbroken users access to root with limited permissions.

-FilzaJailed uses an exploit called async_wake (based on iOS 11 kernel exploit from Ian Beer), and it will only work up to version 11.1.2.
+The FilzaEscaped app uses an exploit called async_wake (based on iOS 11 kernel exploit by Ian Beer), and it will only work up to iOS 11.1.2.
 I tried to install the file explorer app on my iPhone 8 running iOS 11.2, and it crashes right upon opening.

 - Click here to obtain a copy of Cydia Impactor.

 - Connect your iPhone or iPad to a computer.

 - Locate the .ipa file from Step 1.
 Drag and drop it into Impactor.